pierreDev33/crawler.ninja/README.md

 ###Create a new plugin

-The following scripts show you the methods/events callbacks that your have to implement for create a new plugin.
+The following scripts show you the methods/events callbacks that your have to implement for creating a new plugin.

 This is not mandatory to implement all crawler events.
-You can also reduce the scope of the crawl by using the different options (see below the section :  option references).
+You can also reduce the scope of the crawl by using the different crawl options (see below the section :  option references).

 ```javascript